pheek/genetischerAlgorithmus/readme.md

 Crossover
 ---------
-Two genes are "crossed-overed" having each gene of the first parent, the second parent or the average.
+Two genes are "crossed-overed" having each gene of either the first parent, the second parent or the average of both.
-Technically the *-operator (__mul__ in python) was used.
+Technically the *-operator (__mul__ in python) was overloaded for this.

 Mutate
 ------
 Not every gen is mutated.
-Some are unouched, some are complete new and some are bionmial distributed around the old value.
+Some are untouched, some are complete new and some are bionmial distributed around the old value.
 All values of all genes are allways between 0.0 and 1.0

 New genes
 ---------